Harry Potter and the Order of the Phoenix

-Harry Potter and the Order of the Phoenix is a fantasy novel written by British author J. K. Rowling and the fifth novel in the Harry Potter series.
+Harry Potter and the Order of the Phoenix is a fantasy novel written by British author J. K. Rowling.
+It is the fifth and longest novel in the Harry Potter series.
 It follows Harry Potter's struggles through his fifth year at Hogwarts School of Witchcraft and Wizardry, including the surreptitious return of the antagonist Lord Voldemort, O.W.L. exams, and an obstructive Ministry of Magic.
 The novel was published on 21 June 2003 by Bloomsbury in the United Kingdom, Scholastic in the United States, and Raincoast in Canada.
 It sold five million copies in the first 24 hours of publication.

 Harry Potter and the Order of the Phoenix won several awards, including the American Library Association Best Book Award for Young Adults in 2003.
 The book was also made into a 2007 film, and a video game by Electronic Arts.

 Plot

-During the summer, Harry Potter is left frustrated by his lack of involvement in Dumbledore's efforts to combat a newly-resurgent Lord Voldemort.
-One evening, he is attacked by Dementors, causing a group of wizards belonging to the Order of the Phoenix, to evacuate him from the Dursley residence.
-They whisk him off to Number 12, Grimmauld Place, Sirius Black's childhood home, which is now headquarters for the Order.
-Harry learns from Ron and Hermione that the Order is a secret organisation created by Dumbledore dedicated to fighting Voldemort and the Death Eaters.
-Harry wants to join, but Ron's mother, Molly disapproves.
+During the summer, Harry is frustrated by the lack of communication from his friends and by Dumbledore's refusal to let him help in the struggle against Lord Voldemort.
+One evening, Dementors attack him and his cousin Dudley, but Harry fends them off using the Patronus Charm.
+Later, members of the Order of the Phoenix arrive at the Dursley residence and take Harry to Number 12, Grimmauld Place.
+Number 12 is Sirius Black's family home and the headquarters of the Order, which is a secret organisation founded by Dumbledore to fight Voldemort and his Death Eaters.
+Harry wants to join the Order, but is too young.

-Harry is the target of a Ministry-led smear campaign, under Cornelius Fudge, to malign him for stating that Voldemort has returned.
-Dolores Umbridge, a senior Ministry employee, becomes the new Defence Against the Dark Arts teacher at Hogwarts.
-She initiates strict rules and a textbook-only approach, forbidding practice of defensive spells by students.
-This leads Harry, Ron, and Hermione to form their own Defence group with other students called Dumbledore's Army, who secretly meet in the Room of Requirement to practise under Harry's instruction.
+Under the leadership of Cornelius Fudge, the Ministry of Magic is waging a smear campaign against Harry and Dumbledore, claiming they are lying about the return of Voldemort.
+Harry faces legal charges for the Patronus Charm he performed, but is exonerated and returns to Hogwarts.
+Dolores Umbridge, a senior Ministry employee, is the new Defence Against the Dark Arts professor.
+She implements a textbook-only curriculum and forbids the students from practicing defensive spells.
+Harry, Ron, and Hermione form a secret student group called Dumbledore's Army, which meets in the Room of Requirement to practice defensive magic under Harry's instruction.

-One night, Harry has a vision of Arthur Weasley being attacked by Voldemort's snake, Nagini, which turns out to be true.
-Arthur is rescued, but Dumbledore realises that Harry's and Voldemort's minds are connected.
-He arranges for Professor Snape to teach Harry Occlumency, a skill where one closes their mind against others.
-Umbridge is tipped-off about Dumbledore's Army; to prevent Harry's expulsion for forming a secret organization, Dumbledore takes responsibility for the group, then goes into hiding to evade arrest.
-Umbridge is appointed headmistress.